 Enrolment in the joint B.J.-Hum. is very limited, so it is a good idea also to apply to whichever of the two constituent programs you would like as a fallback.
 So a student interested in the joint program who is most attracted to the Humanities aspect should list both the B.J.-Hum. and the B.Hum. as choices on the OUAC form, in that order.
 A student most interested in Journalism should list B.J.-Hum. and then B.J. as their choices.

-Transfer from the B.J. or the B.Hum. to the B.J.
-Hum.
+Transferring from the B.J. or the B.Hum. to the B.J.-Hum.

-A student who fails any Academic Performance Evaluation (A.P.E.) and who is consequently on Academic Warning or who must leave the B.J.Hum. program with Continue in Alternate (CA) may transfer into the B.J. or the B.Hum. only if they would be in Good Standing upon entry into their new degree.
+A student who fails any Academic Continuation Evaluation (A.C.E.) and who is consequently on Academic Warning or who must leave the B.J.Hum. program with Continue in Alternate (CA) may transfer into the B.J. or the B.Hum. only if they would be in Good Standing upon entry into their new degree.

 For more details see the Carleton Academic Calendar.